 - Once the cake has cooled, add the cream cheese to the bowl of an electric mixer.
 Beat for 2-3 minutes until smooth and creamy.
 Scrape down the bowl.4 ounces Vegan Cream Cheese

 - Add the remaining icing ingredients to the cream cheese.
 Start the mixer on low and slowly increase the speed.
-Beat until the icing is smooth and just a little runny.1 Cup Powdered Sugar, 4 Tablespoons Non-Dairy Heavy Cream, 1 teaspoon Vanilla, ½ teaspoon Cinnamon
+Beat until the icing is smooth and just a little runny.1 Cup Powdered Sugar, 4 Tablespoons Non-Dairy Cream, 1 teaspoon Vanilla, ½ teaspoon Cinnamon

 - Pour over the cooled cake and serve.